Representation Recycling for Streaming Video Analysis: Experimental Results

 \subsubsection{Experimental Setup}

-For the video object detection task, we evaluate our method on the ImageNet-VID dataset~\cite{imagenetviddataset} utilizing the MMDetection~\cite{mmdetection} and MMTracking~\cite{mmtracking} frameworks.
-ImageNet-VID dataset consists of $3862$ training and $555$ validation videos from $30$ classes that are a subset of the $200$ classes of the ImageNet-DET dataset.
+For the video object detection task, we evaluate our method on the ImageNet-VID dataset~\cite{imagenetviddataset}, a challenging video dataset with fast-moving objects, camera movement, and motion blur.
+We utilize the MMDetection~\cite{mmdetection} and MMTracking~\cite{mmtracking} frameworks for the implementation.

+The ImageNet-VID dataset consists of $3862$ training and $555$ validation videos from $30$ classes that are a subset of the $200$ classes of the ImageNet-DET dataset.
 The frames and annotations for each video are available at a rate of $25$-$30$ FPS per video.
-Note that, the ImageNet-DET dataset consists only of images rather than videos.
+Note that the ImageNet-DET dataset consists only of still images rather than videos.
 We follow the widely used protocol~\cite{zhu2017fgfa,wang2018manet,deng2019relation,wu2019selsa,chen2020mega} and train our model on the combination of ImageNet-VID and ImageNet-DET datasets using the $30$ overlapping classes.
-We use a mini-batch size of $4$, distributed to $4$ NVIDIA A100 GPUs.
-We resize each image to have a shorter side of $600$ pixels and train the model for a total of $12$ epochs in $3$ stages.
-We initialize learning rate to $0.01$ and reduce it by a factor of $10$ at epochs $7$ and $10$.
+We use a mini-batch size of $4$, distributed across $4$ NVIDIA A100 GPUs.
+We resize each image to have a shorter side of $600$ pixels and train the model for a total of $7$ epochs in $3$ stages.
+We initialize the learning rate to $0.01$ and divide it by $10$ after epochs $2$ and $5$.
 We test the model on ImageNet-VID \texttt{val} and report mAP@50 scores following the common practice.

-We adopt Faster R-CNN~\cite{ren2015faster} by replacing its ResNet backbone with the MDEQ-XL model.
-To incorporate multi-level representations, we also use a Feature Pyramid Network (FPN)~\cite{lin2017feature} module after MDEQ-XL.
-Without any additional modifications, we directly use the model while keeping the model hyperparameters and remaining architecture details same as in Faster R-CNN models for ResNet backbones.
-Exceptionally, we only modify the number of channels for the FPN module to match that of MDEQ-XL.
-We start training with the ImageNet pretrained MDEQ-XL model from MDEQ~\cite{bai2020mdeq}.
-During training, we use $26$ solver iterations for both forward and backward passes of the MDEQ, following the ImageNet classification experiments in MDEQ~\cite{bai2020mdeq}.
-Unlike the video object detection models~\cite{zhu2017fgfa,deng2019relation,chen2020mega}, we train our model in the causal single-frame setting, meaning we do not use any temporal information for improved training.
-Furthermore, we also incorporate the Jacobian regularization loss for MDEQs introduced by Bai et al.~\cite{bai2021stabilizing} to stabilize training.
+We adopt Faster R-CNN~\cite{ren2015faster} by replacing its ResNet backbone with the MDEQ model.
+To incorporate multi-level representations, we also use a Feature Pyramid Network (FPN)~\cite{lin2017feature} module after MDEQ.
+Without any additional modifications, we directly utilize the model while keeping the model hyperparameters and remaining architectural details the same as other Faster R-CNN models with ResNet backbones.
+We only modify the number of channels for the FPN module to match that of MDEQ.
+We start the training with the ImageNet pretrained MDEQ model~\cite{bai2020mdeq}.